 To become a qualified nurse anesthetist, average students have to spend almost 2,500 clinical hours and also should have administered around 850 anesthetics.

-Once the graduation, the candidates also will have to take a national certification exam.
+Once they graduate, the candidates also will have to take a national certification exam.

 The exam must be cleared successfully only after which practice is allowed.